Family Medicine Residency Program

 Program Director: Anthony Izokaitis, DO

-Mission Statement: Our Mercy Health Partners Family Practice Residency will embrace a value-based medicine philosophy and will graduate residents with the skills, compassion, empathy and professional approach necessary to positively impact the health of the patient's entrusted to our care.
+Mission Statement: Our Mercy Health Muskegon Family Practice Residency will embrace a value-based medicine philosophy and will graduate residents with the skills, compassion, empathy and professional approach necessary to positively impact the health of the patient's entrusted to our care.

 The values we embrace are cost-effective, appropriate and timely care delivered in a professional, empathetic and compassionate fashion that will be of value to our patients, providers and to our payers.
 We also value meeting the educational needs of our residents.
 We will structure a program based on the Family Practice Resident's interests and needs.